Yotvata: Economy and community

 Yotvata is a cooperative community, where most adult residents work on the kibbutz in production, services or education.
 The revenues are equally distributed among the members regardless of their position, along the idea of each one gives as much as he can and gets as much as he needs.
 Most of daily affairs are conducted communally: education, holidays, dining (three meals a day conducted in the commune dining room give the community more relaxed time to spend together) and more.

 Yotvata Dairy is a milk products factory which provides the kibbutz with its main source of income and occupies the highest number of members.

 Agriculture ranks second in terms of income but perhaps first in importance to the community character and pride.
 Agriculture branches are irrigated land (onions, potatoes, corn, animal feed, garlic and pumpkins), plantations (dates and mangos) and a big and modern dairy farm.

-There is also a big road stop shop on the Arabah Road that provides refreshments for travelers.
+There is a large road station with restaurant, local ice cream and souvenir shop on the Arava Road.

 Other small branches are a picturesque horse stable that lies in the date plantation east to the kibbutz and a few artistic studios.

 All members take turns contributing to the kibbutz service branches: kitchen, dining room, laundry, and security.

-The kibbutz gets all its drinking and irrigation water from aquifer wells in the Arabah valley.
+The kibbutz gets all its drinking and irrigation water from aquifer wells in the Arava Valley.

 Attractions

 Yotvata Hai-Bar Nature Reserve is dedicated to reintroducing extinct species mentioned in the Bible, as well as other endangered desert animals, to the wild.
 It has three parts: a park for herbivorous animals; a Predators Center that displays reptiles, small desert animals and large predators; and the Desert Night Life Exhibition Hall to observe nocturnal animals during their active hours.

-15 km south of Yotvata lies Timna valley, where the sandstone and calcareous rock formations present some breathtaking desert features such as the Solomon's Pillars, Mushrooms, Arches and more.
+15 km south of Yotvata lies Timna valley, where the sandstone and calcareous rock formations present some breathtaking desert features such as the Solomon's Pillars, Arches and a Mushroom.
 Timna is also known for its ancient copper mines.

 The area provides many great desert walks including canyons, roman routes, sand dunes, fossil hunting, rock-climbing and more.